tdulcet/Distributed-Computing-Scripts/README.md

 ### PrimeNet

-Automatically gets assignments, reports assignment results and optionally progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
+Automatically gets assignments, reports assignment results, upload proof files and optionally registers assignments and reports assignment progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
 Supports both Python 2 and 3 and Windows, macOS and Linux.
-Requires the [Requests library](https://requests.readthedocs.io/en/master/), which is included with many Python 3 installations.
+Requires the [Requests library](https://requests.readthedocs.io/en/master/), which is included with most Python 3 installations.
 The script will automatically install Requests on first run if it is not already installed.
 GIMPS [discontinued first time LL assignments](https://mersenneforum.org/showthread.php?t=26682) in April 2021, although the script [still supports them](https://mersenneforum.org/showthread.php?p=575260#post575260) for users of CUDALucas or with limited disk space.
 Our [GpuOwl](#gpuowl), [CUDALucas](#cudalucas) and [Mlucas](#mlucas) Linux scripts automatically download, setup and run this.
 Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by [Loïc Le Loarer](https://github.com/llloic11/primenet) and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).

 #### Usage

 ```
 Usage: primenet.py [options]

-This program will automatically get assignments, report assignment results and
+This program will automatically get assignments, report assignment results,
+upload proof files and optionally register assignments and report assignment
-optionally progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS
+progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
+It
-programs.
-It also saves its configuration to a “local.ini” file, so it is only
+also saves its configuration to a “local.ini” file by default, so it is only
-necessary to give most of the arguments the first time it is run.
-The first
+necessary to give most of the arguments once.
+The first time it is run, if a
-time it is run, if a password is NOT provided, it will register the current
+password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas
-GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see below).
-Then, it will get
+instance with PrimeNet (see below).
+Then, it will get assignments, report the
-assignments, report the results, upload any proofs and report the progress, if
+results, upload any proof files and report the progress, if registered, to
-registered, to PrimeNet on a “timeout” interval, or only once if timeout is 0.
+PrimeNet on a “timeout” interval, or only once if timeout is 0.

 Options:
   --version             show program's version number and exit